onflow/docs/docs/networks/flow-networks/accessing-previewnet.md

 ## Account Creation and Token Funding Requests

 Accounts and tokens for testing can be obtained through the [previewnet faucet](https://previewnet-faucet.onflow.org/).
-If you generated the keypair through the CLI, you can click on the URL provided to create an account and request previewnet FLOW tokens.
+If you generated the keypair through the CLI, you can click on the URL provided to create an account and request FLOW tokens.

 ## Important Smart Contract Addresses

-You can review [all available core contracts](../../build/core-contracts/index.md) deployed to the Previewnet to identify which ones you want to import.
+You can review [all available core contracts](../../build/core-contracts/index.md) deployed to identify which ones you want to import in your project.